Teachers in the classroom

 Responsibility for pets

-This engaging lesson explores what animals need to thrive and encourages critical thinking about the role we play in their wellbeing.
+Explore what our pets need to thrive and encourage critical thinking about the role we play in their wellbeing.

 An RSPCA assured officer visiting some cows